![]() |

-So Karen provides some tips (of a Godly nature, I admit) to help you keep your more natural negative tendencies away.
+tips (of a Godly nature, I admit) to help you keep your more natural negative

-It's good stuff - I'm positive of it!
+It's good stuff - I'm positively certain of it!

 Okay, I've come a long way since I was one of the most negative people around.
 So I understand the importance of developing a positive attitude - the difference it can make to your life.